launchdarkly-labs/lambdaRelayBridge/README.md

 * Select "AWS IAM", under the security section
 * "ANY" will be selected by default, click on Actions and select on "Delete Method"
 * While your API is selected, click on Actions and select Create Resource.
 Set the resource path to {user}
 * With the newly created {user} selected, click on Actions and select Create Resrouce.
-Set the resource patht to {flag}
+Set the resource path to {user}
 * With the newly created {flag} selected, click on Actions and select Create Method.
 Click on the dropdown and select GET
 * Once the method has been created, be sure to select "Use Lambda Proxy Integration" and in the Lambda Function box, enter the name of the newly created lambda function